belinore/42-fract-ol/README.md

 ```

 ## Notes

+Here are some great resources that helped me understand complex numbers and what each pixel represents:
+**ADDLINKS**

 - Fractals are rendered by mapping each screen pixel to a complex number and iteratively applying a function to determine escape time
 - Performance optimizations include limiting calculations, redraws and controlling iteration depth